dbenesh82/decoupled_life_stages/decoupling.md

 ```

 (Note: getting the text size for annotations correct in the figure is challenging and would take some more trial and error)

+In sum, this is mixed evidence for decoupling.
+There is an overabundance of positive correlations between traits expressed in successive hosts, but the correlations are generally weak.